majway27/mlh/README.md

   * Migrate to smartlock for creds
   * Cleanup GUI stuff in xml
   * "Logout" button on app to clear user settings
+  * Add ability to delete single child
+  * Field validation on Create Child Activity
+  * CustomChildAdapter should look up eid, not be hard coded on Textview setText

 ## Considering
 * Enhance child data store to support scheduling child/infant in same "session", app logic drives separate appointment set posts ?